 Want to pay for home improvements with a home equity loan or line of credit?
 Check out the rates at Bankrate.com.

 Stay on track by avoiding costly missteps

-What's the best way to keep your reno on track?
-Kenny Grono offers these tips to avoid costly missteps:
+What's the best way to keep your renovation on track?
+Grono offers these tips to avoid costly missteps:

 - Plan big, start small.
 "Think about your whole house as a system," he says.
 "That way, you won't spend half of your budget on the bathroom when you have other projects to do."

 - Start with a home inspection.
 If you know you need to update or replace worn or outdated plumbing or electrical systems, you can work those costs into your budget.

 - Let your contractor purchase your materials.
 They'll get a better price than you will, even with their markup.

 - Relocate if you can during construction: "Remodeling is a big inconvenience in your life," he says.
 "It's dirty and there are people in your house all the time who are going to wear on you."